robbobfrh84/gas-up/CREATE_dev-gas-stack/documention/future_feature_Ideas.md

 ### Things that could be options to think about
 - Connecting Firebase in some way for realtime games and things...
 - Serving client from GAS script.
+- Have a calender sheet that does cron job stuff.
+This might need to be connect to a google app engine. which is fine!